Speed Zone: Cast

-Jamie Farr cameos as "Sheik Abdul Ben Falafel", who says in an interview that he is retiring from racing.
-Farr and his character are the only actor and character to appear in all three films of the Cannonball Run universe.
+Jamie Farr cameos as Sheik Abdul Ben Falafel, who says in an interview that he is retiring from racing.
+Farr and his character are the only actor and character from The Cannonball Run & Cannonball Run II to appear in the movie.

-John Schneider makes a cameo as Cannonballer #1, the driver of the Lamborghini Countach in the opening scene while being chased by an assortment of police cars, and is seen wearing an orange racing suit with a Confederate flag on it, a nod to The Dukes of Hazzard character Schneider played.
+John Schneider makes a cameo as Donato, the driver of the Lamborghini Countach in the opening scene while being chased by an assortment of police cars, and is seen wearing an orange racing suit with a Confederate flag on it, a nod to Bo Duke, The Dukes of Hazzard character Schneider played.

-Lee Van Cleef, in one of his final appearances, is in the same scene playing an old man teaching his grandson how to skip stones on a pond as the Lamborghini drives past.
+Lee Van Cleef, in one of his final appearances, is in the same scene playing an old man teaching his grandson (Jon Luvelli) how to skip stones on a pond as the Lamborghini drives past.

+Soundtrack

+The soundtrack released by Grudge Records contains mostly rock and blues songs by various artists.
+Some of the songs were taken from an earlier driving-themed movie, Born to Race (1988).